By: Alex Likholyot

 InsideMaps, Cupix, Zillow 3D Home, and Matterport for 360° cameras and handheld smartphone capture are the technologies where such processing is or could be used.
 The measurements taken on such floor plans can have up to 4-8% error or uncertainty.

-Structured light is used by the Matterport 3D camera and Occipital 3D scanner that was used by GeoCV when they were involved with 3D tours.
+Structured light is used by the Matterport 3D camera and Occipital 3D scanner.
 That technology collects 3D point cloud directly and floor plans can be easily produced from that data.
-Typical errors or uncertainty on such floor plans is around 1%.
+Typical errors or uncertainty on such floor plans is around 1%, but attaining that requires close spacing between scan positions.

-Lidar-based systems, such as the Leica BLK360 and the iGUIDE IMS-5 cameras use time-of-flight laser measurement and produce accurate laser point clouds – a 3D point cloud with Leica and a 2D point cloud with iGUIDE.
-Floor plans created from such data have the highest accuracy of all the methods described in this review, with 0.1% uncertainty for Leica and 0.5% uncertainty for iGUIDE.
+Lidar-based systems, such as the Leica BLK360, Apple iPhones with lidar, and the iGUIDE cameras use time-of-flight laser measurement and produce accurate laser point clouds – a 3D point cloud with Leica or iPhone and a 2D point cloud with iGUIDE.
+Floor plans created from such data have the highest accuracy of all the methods described in this review, with 0.1% uncertainty for Leica and 0.5% uncertainty for iGUIDE, while iPhones with lidar are reported to have 1% uncertainty (in the absence of published specifications by Apple).

 There is a little more to be said about measurement accuracy of lidar vs structured light 3D scanner or 3D structure from images technologies.
 Time-of-flight laser measurement error does not depend on the distance measured, it is always constant.
 It means that no matter how large or small a room is, its measured size may be off by the same fixed amount, say one inch.
 It is only when several rooms are stacked together when measuring a floor, the overall floor plan error may somewhat grow with the size of the floor, mostly depending on the number of rooms.